 Comments like in Google Docs

-If you edited content in Google Docs, MS Word or Open Office then you probably know the comment feature.
+If you edit content in Google Docs, MS Word, or Open Office then you probably know the comment feature.
 It allows you to make suggestions without writing anything into the content directly.

 How could this look like in WordPress?